Our 2025 Summer Campaign has ended!

-During the summer of 2025, we have hired billboards to send a loud and clear message to people and politicians that we need a municipal mass neutering programme for street cats in Varna.
-We will also be putting up posters and stickers in the city, and if we raise enough money, we will be running pedestrian street events to create even more awareness.
-Support our campaign by donating!
+During the summer of 2025, we hired billboards to send a loud and clear message to people and politicians that we need a municipal mass neutering programme for street cats in Varna.
+In addition, we put up posters around the city and held pedestrian street events to create even more awareness.
+This campaign was 100% crowdfunded, and we were so thrilled to see how many people supported our cause to want to donate to this campaign.
+Thank you truly!!

 ✊ 100% crowd-funded - you can see our budget and our fundraising progress

-🚨 The goal is to increase awareness about the street cat crisis and apply pressure on politicians to introduce a municipal mass neutering programme for street cats
+🚨 The goal was to increase awareness about the street cat crisis and apply pressure on politicians to introduce a municipal mass neutering programme for street cats

-πŸ™Œ The campaign is solution-oriented: every single design has an action directed at the public or at politicians.
+πŸ™Œ The campaign was solution-oriented: every single design had an action directed at the public or at politicians.

 🐈 ALL images of cats used on our billboards and posters are taken in Varna in 2024 or 2025 to demonstrate what is happening right here in our city

-β˜€οΈ It will last from 23 June to 28 September and is part of our summer campaign for which we will also be putting up posters and stickers and (if we raise more money) run events on the pedestrian street
+β˜€οΈ It lasted from 23 June to 28 September and was part of our summer campaign for which we also put up posters and stickers and ran events on the pedestrian street.

-Here are pictures of the designs that have been featured so far:
+Here are pictures of the designs that were featured as part of our billboard campaign:

 A photo of a large LeoLife scrolling billboard saying it's not normal for pets to suffer on the streets of Varna and imploring people to sign a petition in support of a mass stray cat neutering campaign.